Blog/Hexarelin Dosage Guide: Protocols

 Does hexarelin protect the heart?

-Preclinical data shows cardioprotection via CD36 receptors, independent of GH release.
-Effects include reduced infarct size and decreased atherosclerotic plaque.
-Human data is limited.
+Preclinical data shows cardioprotection via CD36 receptor binding on cardiomyocytes, completely independent of GH release.
+Effects include reduced infarct size, improved cardiac function after ischemia, and decreased atherosclerotic plaque formation in animal models.
+These benefits persist even after GH desensitization occurs.
+Human clinical data remains limited.

 What is the difference between hexarelin and GHRP-2?